martinbutt/pm3000/README.md

 # Import TEAM.008 into save slot 1 for a PM3 folder
 ./build/swos_import_tool --team /path/to/TEAM.008 --pm3 /path/to/PM3 --game 1
 ```

+The same functionality is now exposed from inside the SDL UI—use the Settings screen's **Import SWOS Teams** entry, which will re-use the currently configured PM3 folder and prompt for a TEAM.xxx file.

+Before each import (CLI or UI) the tool copies `gamedata.dat`, `clubdata.dat`, and `playdata.dat` into the `PM3000/` backup directory within the selected PM3 folder.

 What it does:
 - Matches imported teams to existing GAMEB clubs by name and updates league/manager/kit, renaming players role-for-role.